Wizek/Tree/readme.md

 	- 1000ms default timeout for each, continues with next in case of timeout
 	- .cfg() function helps you set different timeout value
 	- Parallel and Serial execution of branches fully supported
-- linear output to console
+- Magnificent DOM output

 #### yet to be included

+- Minor, lesser used and oldschool mirror assert functions.
+- Node.js support
+- Browser <script> tag support
+- .note() on asserts
+- Multi-file test suit, like: `tree.branch('path/to/source.js')`
-- See visionary feature list above (*titled: "That's a little too much text for me"*)
+- **Also, see visionary feature list above for to get a complete picure of what you can expect (*titled: "That's a little too much text for me"*)**

 ## Help
 Do you mean that you help me, or that I help you?
 (Whatever those pronouns may refer to.)
 It's pretty much both!
 You help me building this framework that will help you greatly with your own projects in return!
 So, how can you contribute?
-It's quite early you got here, so you have the privilige to take part even in the designing phase.
-What's done is the vision.
-I've done some work with the potential browser UI and the syntax, and also started the core of the framework itself!
+Let's find out.
 So, if you are in the mood, get in tuch with me!
+Or alternatively you can also see something interesting in the issues section and set out helping with it.
+But if you choose this path be sure to notify others somehow (e.g. leaving a comment there) so that we avoid superfluous work.

 ## Enough of English already, I want you to talk JavaScript!
-Syntax is planned to be the following.
+Syntax is the following.
 ### Three (3) loading modes supported!
 #### Node.js: require
 ```js